Mostcharming/Node-Farm/readme.md

 Built using modern technologies: mainly Node.js

-By Mayowa F Fredrick, Tutored by Jadon Schmedtmann
+By Mayowa F Fredrick, Tutored by Jason Schmedtmann